Salmonster/ATM/README.md

 # Angular ATM

 A very simple automated teller machine implementation with front-end and back-end test suite.
 Only accepts the PINS 1111, 2222, 3333, and 4444.
 Supports deposits and withdrawals.
 The tech stack is AngularJS, Node, Express, and a SQLite database.
-The test suite uses Karma, PhantomJS, Mocha, Chai, and Sinon.
+The test suite uses Karma, PhantomJS, Mocha, Chai, Sinon, and Istanbul.

 ## Installation